pandas-dev/pandas/doc/source/user_guide/io.rst

    144 Fluorinated gases 2018  182.7824
    145             Total 2018 6676.6496

-For more information of ``pyreadr`` engine, see main page of `pyreadr`_ package for further notes on support and limitations.
+For more information of the underlying ``pyreadr`` package, see main page of `pyreadr`_ for further notes on support and limitations.
 For more information of R serialization data types, see docs on `rds`_ and `rda`_ data files.

 .. _pyreadr: https://github.com/ofajardo/pyreadr